CONNECTICUT RIVER BIKEWAY:

 Continuing south the trail is more isolated as it follows the RR tracks.
 After passing two benches overlooking the river on your right the trail currently ends after 2.5 miles.

-Starting from the Thomas Lagodich Riverfront Park parking lot; A wide paved trail heads from the parking lot to an intersection.
+Starting from the Thomas Lagodich Riverfront Park parking lot [Southern End]; Head past the gate to an intersection.

-Note; Straight the gravel road leads to a canoe/kayak Launch with picnic tables.
+Note; Straight a gravel road leads to a Canoe/kayak Launch with picnic tables.

-The Connecticut River Bikeway-West Springfield continues left along the Dyke.
-Soon your traveling between the Dyke and the Connecticut River floodplain.
+The paved Connecticut River Bikeway travels left below the dyke to the wood line.
+Here you travel North between the dyke and the Connecticut River floodplain.
 Travel underneath I-91 after 0.9 miles.
 The trail then travels closer to the river, giving you a view.
-After 1.5 miles the trail currently ends.
+After 1.5 miles the trail currently ends at an overlook of the river.
 Here you'll find the Wayside/Ashley Ave parking lot.

 CLICK HERE FOR MAP